Collared Peccary

 Habits and Lifestyle

-Collared peccaries are diurnal creatures that are active during the daytime hours.
-They are also highly social animals, gathering in considerably large groups of up to 50 individuals, led by a single alpha male, which mates with females of the group.
-Community members usually form close bonds between each other.
+Collared peccaries can be active during the daytime hours and in some areas of their range at night.
+They are highly social animals, gathering in considerably large groups of up to 50 individuals, led by a single alpha male, which mates with females of the group.
+Community members usually form close bonds with each other.
 They also practice mutual grooming, which is thought to enhance interpersonal relationships.
 Males typically engage in harsh competition, which rarely results in mortality.
 Collared peccaries display very territorial behavior, marking their home ranges with special scent glands, found on their rump.
-Scent marking occurs through rubbing the hind part on the ground or on tree bark.
+Scent marking occurs by rubbing the hind part on the ground or tree bark.
 This form of communication allows group members to recognize each other.
-Communication system of this species includes several sounds such as an alarm call, aggression display or a submission sound.
+Collared peccaries also communicate with each other using alarm calls, aggression display, or a submission sound.

 Seasonal behavior